 Fees for course completion at international locations vary based on the individual location.
 Registration fees for these courses are set by the individual international course hosts based on their venue, administrative costs, and the local economy.

 How often will the USC Sensory Integration CE Certificate courses be offered?

 The USC Sensory Integration CE Certificate courses will be offered on a regular basis, with the goal to provide clinicians the ability to complete the entire CE certificate program within 12 months.

 What are the qualifications of the instructors who teach the USC Sensory Integration CE Certificate courses?

-The instructors for the USC Sensory Integration CE Certificate program are renowned occupational therapy experts in sensory integration research, education and practice who either hold a doctoral degree and/or have 20+ years of clinical experience.
+The instructors for the USC Sensory Integration CE Certificate program are renowned occupational therapy experts in sensory integration research, education and practice who hold a doctoral degree.
 The primary instructors for this program are USC faculty.

 Will USC keep a database of therapists who have completed the USC Sensory Integration CE Certificate program?

 Yes, upon completion of the entire USC Sensory Integration CE Certificate program, participants can choose to make their professional contact information available to families and referring sources via an online database.